 But what is mindfulness?

-It is the art of being aware and present in a specific moment.
 It is the intention to feel, experience, think, and choose from a place of focused intention.
 Being mindful indicates you are actively participating in your own life, rather than passively reacting.

 The realization that you have control and influence over your own life is a key concept you will need to understand to practice mindfulness.
 In every moment, you can choose.
 Choose to go into quiet contemplation, consult with your inner guide or higher self, make decisions that are aligned with your integrity, maintain your own boundaries, and so much more.